Computation of Scattering Matrices and their Derivatives for Waveguides: Introduction

-\section{Waveguides}
+\subsection{Waveguides}

-Let $M$ be the waveguide; it is embedded in $n$ dimensional Euclidean space with $K$ cylindrical ends. $M$ can be written as $M=E\cup X,$ where $X$ is a compact, piecewise connected manifold, with piecewise smooth Lipschitz boundary and
+Let us denote the waveguide by $M$; it is embedded in $n$-dimensional Euclidean space with $K$ cylindrical ends. $M$ can be written as $M=E\cup X,$ where $X$ is a compact, piece-wise connected manifold, with a piece-wise smooth Lipschitz boundary.
+We can write the ends (the non-compact part of $M$) $E,$ whose $k$ connected components will be denoted as $E_k,$ as follows: